Spreadsheet Risk Management and Compliance

 from a company's IT department.
 The metadata can also load data

 into a private cloud if desired.
-Note that only the metadata is

 The data can then be analyzed online, or more likely downloaded and